mstksg/inCode/copy/entries/control-intro.md

 It's very rude to ask a hamster for her weight!

-Also, aside from that, there are just to many parameters you have to constantly monitor, measure, and maintain things that are out of your control.
+Also, aside from that, there are just too many parameters you have to constantly monitor, measure, and maintain.
 If you don't get it all exactly right, your hamsters (who are extraordinarily squeamish guests) won't go anywhere near the elevator, or become stuck inside.
 Certainly not the path to gaining a five star reputation!

 Even if you somehow managed to find all of the proper parameters to a "good enough" level every time ... in general, it's unrealistic to expect to be able